-Under the proposals a person will be able to hold rights for up to two unused sites in a cemetery and up to ten sites total (i.e. an additional eight where an interment has taken place).
+A person will be able to hold rights for up to two unused sites in a cemetery and up to ten sites total (i.e. an additional eight where an interment has taken place).

 Operators will still need to seek approval from CCNSW to grant rights above these numbers.